editadzaferagic/data-science-portfolio/README.md

-# Edita Dzaferagic – Data Anlaytics Portfolio
+# Edita Dzaferagic – Data Science Portfolio

 Welcome to my portfolio repository!
 This repository showcases my work in **data analysis, machine learning, and cloud-based data processing** using real-world datasets and practical use cases.